jolira/site-manager/README.md

 Node.js 0.6 or better needs to be installed on your system.
 If you do not have node installed yet, please go to http://nodejs.org/, download the package for your operating system, and install it.

-One node is install, you can install the site-manaer using `sudo npm install -g site-manager`.
+Once node is install, you can install the site-manaer using `sudo npm install -g site-manager`.

 The site-manager runs third party modules.
 Examples for such modules can be found in the `examples` direcctory.